 Cambodia’s Angkor Wat–a square (5,000 feet by 4,000 feet), walled, moated temple atop an ancient Anunnaki landing platform, power station and metalugy plant–featured red sandstone paved causeways “lined with stone figures who pull a hooded serpent.”
 The moat is 623 feet wide, the walls on each side, a mile long.

-Preah Pisnokar, a part-Earthling/part-Anunnaki,* built the landing platform.
-Kambu Swayambhuva and later Khmer kings built the Hindu temple of Angkor Wat atop Preah’s platform.
+Pisnokar, a part-Earthling/part-Anunnaki,* built the landing platform.
+Kambu Swayambhuva and later Khmer kings built the Hindu temple of Angkor Wat atop Pisnokar’s platform.

-The Anunnaki taught Preah the technology he’d need to build Angkor, including how to make concrete out of sandstone, as a landing platform for their flying craft.
+The Anunnaki taught Pisnokar the technology he’d need to build Angkor, including how to make concrete out of sandstone, as a landing platform for their flying craft.